Longrakered trevally: Distribution and habitat

 The longrakered trevally is distributed throughout the tropical and subtropical waters of the Indian and West Pacific Oceans.
 In the Indian Ocean the species ranges from as far south as Mozambique and Madagascar, north to the Red Sea and Persian Gulf and east to India, South East Asia and Indonesia.
 The species has also been recorded from offshore islands including the Seychelles and Maldives.
-The species has a restricted range in the west Pacific; in the south it is known from Queensland, Australia and recently has been recorded from Japan in the north.
+The species has a restricted range in the west Pacific; in the south it is known from Queensland, Australia, and recently [when?] has been recorded from Japan in the north.
 The first recorded occurrence of the longrakered trevally in Japan during 2007 was of juveniles, with authors concluding schools had been carried on the Kuroshio Current from China or Taiwan, and the species did not breed in Japan.

 The longrakered trevally inhabits shallow coastal waters, and is known to enter estuarine waters as juvenile.
 In the Persian Gulf, studies found the species to predominately inhabit waters of 30–50 m depth.